BLC Regulations 2020-2021

 Fee levels and deadlines

 Course fees are published on the BLC’s website and may be revised annually.
-Participants must pay their course fees no later than 14 days prior to the course start date (normally 15th September in any academic year unless otherwise notified), unless they have already signed and returned the BLC’s Instalment Agreement and established a timetable for making payment in instalments.
+Participants must pay their course fees no later than 14 days prior to the course start date at the relevant centre, unless they have already signed and returned the BLC’s Instalment Agreement and established a timetable for making payment in instalments.
 Anyone signing the BLC’s Instalment Agreement acknowledges that they are obliged to pay the full course fees even in the event that they choose not to complete the Diploma.

 Early-bird fee reductions